 Dinner is held communally inside a yurt with floor seating and veggie options were available.
 During dinner people typically speak English and share stories of their travels.
 If you are offered the fermented horse milk called Kumis, beware.
 Our guide said every tourist he gave it to got diarrhea from it.
 He told us that after Ari had a big glass... luckily he didn't.

 6. Water is not served with meals, only black tea.

-Bring a water bottles to fill up at the yurt camp water source and some water purification tablets or a water filter.
+Bring a water bottle and some water purification tablets or a water filter.
+You can fill up your water bottle at the yurt camp water source.
 Make sure to ask your guide or host where to fill up.
 Some obvious points were not safe to drink from so we were glad we asked.
 Remember black tea has caffeine so if you get to talking at dinner and have a few cups you may be up all night!

 7. The outhouses are holes in the ground where you have to squat.

-All yurt camps we stayed in had toilet paper.
-Make sure to bring a headlamp for your middle of the night visits!
+All yurt camps we stayed at in Kyrgyzstan had toilet paper.
+Make sure to bring a headlamp for your middle of the night visits.
 Squat down and let 'er rip!

 8. Be prepared to hangout around the camp outside of the yurt when you arrive.

 At busy times especially when arriving between 5-7PM when dinner is being prepared don't expect to be shown to a yurt immediately.
 Beds are set up during dinner time and you will be assigned your yurt for the night.
 If the camp is particularly busy, make sure to pronounce yourself and group size to avoid confusion when the bed space is being dealt out.
 We were sent to 2 different yurts on one occasion.
 When you find your bed, put some article of clothing or a bag on it to "claim it".
 If you have a guide they should also be able to help you with this process.

 9. When being driven around, don’t be concerned if your driver pulls off to the side of the road.